 - Self-criticism, anger management

-- Relationship problems, from separation and divorce, to intimacy issues
+- Relationship problems (e.g. separation and divorce, intimacy issues)

 - Sexual violence and abuse, past or present

 - Issues like paranoia, emotional dysregulation, narcissistic tendencies

 At IMI, we believe in offering treatments that are tailored to suit a person’s particular needs.
 When it comes to therapists, finding the right person that you "click with" is key to enhancing your mental and emotional wellbeing.
 In fact, research has repeatedly shown that as well as skilful techniques and interventions, it’s having a positive, collaborative relationship with your therapist that ensures deep and long-lasting success.